OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 There are quite a few moving pieces to get this sample to work due to the nature of Flutter and the platforms it targets.

-* Make sure you have Flutter, Android, and Android Studio installed and properly setup (i.e. you can already create, run, and deploy Flutter apps).
+0. Make sure you have Flutter, Android, and Android Studio installed and properly setup (i.e. you can already create, run, and deploy Flutter apps).
+If you're targeting iOS, ensure CocoaPods are installed.
-* Make sure you have CocoaPods installed on your machine if targeting iOS.
-* ⚠️ When you open this project in your editor, you will need to find `com.example.onesignal_and_flutter` and replace all `com.example` with your unique identifier before running for the first time.
+1. ⚠️ Open the project, find all `com.example.onesignal_and_flutter` terms and replace `com.example` with your unique identifier (e.g. `io.android.onesignal_and_flutter`).
+2. Configure OneSignal.
+3. Setup push for Android.
+4. Setup push for iOS.
+5. Start the project using `flutter run`.
+Alternatively, you can use Android Studio to start your project on the device you specify.

 ## OneSignal